-This blog attempts to provide a simple guide to how to go about the process of finding the right solar panels for your home or business.
+This blog attempts to provide a simple guide to answering some of the questions ask when buying solar panels.
 In order to determine the right solar panels for your business or home, it depends on so many factors, including, but not limited to:

 - Affordability or how much you are planning to spend to buy your solar panels.